 New report sheds light on a new decade in compliance for Aussie firms

 12 May 2020.
 Sydney, Australia.
-Australian companies mustn’t take their eye off compliance even amid a global crisis, says new industry report released today by Australian technology services firm, TAS.
-TAS’ fourth annual Compliance Index, Change, Complexity and Current State of Play, finds that compliance, along with security breaches, are the top two significant risks facing businesses.
+Australian companies mustn’t take their eye off compliance even amid a global crisis, says a new industry report released today by Australian technology services firm, TAS.
+TAS’ fourth annual Compliance Index, Change, Complexity, and Current State of Play finds that compliance, along with security breaches, are the top two significant risks facing businesses.

-According to the findings, some of the most significant challenges leaders face are constraints in resources, skills capability and a lack of strategic partnerships.
-This builds on the findings from 2019’s Index highlighting the existence of the same barriers and continuing trend non-effective compliance management.
+According to the findings, some of the most significant challenges leaders face are constraints in resources, skills capability, and a lack of strategic partnerships.
+This builds on the findings from 2019’s Index highlighting the existence of the same barriers and continuing trend of non-effective compliance management.

 At the same time, the Index found that leaders are still not considering strategic partnerships with RegTechs to address those barriers.
 While most organisations have worked with an external partner at some point to identify their compliance obligations or assist in some way, very few are actively engaging partners to manage their end-to-end compliance obligations, and many organisations have done neither.

 Shane Baker, CEO of TAS said, “With compliance costs growing, and organisations identifying time and resources as significant barriers, leaders must open themselves to innovative ways to address the compliance challenge.